 Bora Bora is an absolute PARADISE!
 But you may want to consult this weather guide to see what time of year is best for you.

-The only way to get to Bora Bora is flying through Air Tahiti or arriving by boat.
+The only way to get to Bora Bora is flying through Air Tahiti, a helicopter or arriving by boat via cruise.

 If you fly in, the airport is on a motu and the big resorts have boat shuttles there to take you to their respective resorts (for a fee) or the airline has a shuttle taking people to Vaitape at no cost – where you can then get a taxi from there.